franckferman/SysAdminToolbox/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This course is not intended to teach you how to use your Windows or Linux terminal.
+This course is not intended to teach you how to use your Windows or Linux terminal or also Python.
 However, I will simply show you (for beginners) how to easily download my script and run it.

 I don't think a tutorial would be very useful to teach you how to use the script as it was designed to be naturally intuitive, you should be able to find your way around quite easily.